XjtuHl/ARC/README.md

 # ARC
-Asymmetric Relation Consistency Reasoning for Video Relation Grounding
+This repository is an implementation of the paper: Asymmetric Relation Consistency Reasoning for Video Relation Grounding.